miklevin/MikeLev.in/_posts/2025-03-24-minidataapi-spec-xtra-tutorial.md

 this, and distilled down variations of this again and again as I wrangle LLM over-training on SQLAlchemy, and getting it to comply with the FastHTML way.

+And yes, it worked like a charm.
+With a sufficiently well-crafted super-prompt such as this, smart AIs like Grok3 can do single-shot coding wins without having to be built into your editor as an AI coding assistant, nor need fancy agentic frameworks like Goose AI, Manus or Cline.
+YOU bring to the picture what those frantic agentic self-prompters do.
+Get your rubber ducks in a row with research like this and work it into your prompts to get perfect code.

 ## MiniDataAPI Spec Documentation Overview

 **What is MiniDataAPI?**